The Sexual Assault Epidemic No One Talks About

 But on the recording, it's Pauline who, McClain threatens, will have to leave the house.
 If Pauline's charge against the boys stands, McClain tells her, "the only way to fix this, the only way it could work out, you just would have to not be with me. ...
 You wouldn't be able to live with me if I had any boys here."

 McClain says if she had known the boys were abusing Pauline, she would have stopped them.
 But Pauline says she did tell McClain about previous assaults.
 Just the week before that assault in Pennsylvania, Pauline had told McClain that there had been earlier assaults, according to the police complaint.
 She said both boys had abused her, in the house in New York and the house in Pennsylvania.
-The police report shows that McClain said she called the police in New York.
+The police complaint shows that McClain said she called the police in New York.
 As a result, the 13-year-old was detained at a New York juvenile facility for four days, and then released back to the family.

 That was just days before the sexual assault in Pennsylvania.
 This time, both boys were removed to a juvenile detention center, this one in Easton, Pa.